UrsaG7/E-commerce-Online-Shopping-Behavior/README.md

 - [x] Re-tune

 ## The project has been completed!
-No further adjustment will be made
+No further adjustment will be made.
+Check the report here: https://bit.ly/ecommercereport_n

 <!-- CONTACT -->
 ## Contact